-, the undersigned, hereby accept and acknowledge the osition of Governing Board Member for the Thomas Edison Charter School. agree that this position will cover June, 20, through May, 20, and I will make every effort to ttend all applicable subcommittee meetings and all public board meetings as calendared. will abide by all the board member expectations and behaviors written in the school documents.
-I urther agree and acknowledge that I will uphold all conditions and goals of the Thomas Edison Charter chool as written in the most current approved charter to the best of my ability.
-I will disclose any onflict of interest that arises and abstain from a vote on that topic.
-I promise to put the progress and oals of the school above my own personal agenda items and represent myself to attune my vision with that of TECS. will uphold all preceding decisions and policies made by a prior governing board and honor all utstanding obligations of the school until such time as existing policies are reviewed and amended nd said obligations are satisfied. acknowledge that I will use Robert's Rules of Conduct as a guideline during public board meetings and onduct myself with utmost professionalism as a representative of the school. further acknowledge that I will be exposed to certain confidential information.
-I agree to keep such information confidential during the time of my membership on the board and after my membership as expired and not to disclose any confidential information to anyone outside of the principals, nanagement and administrative team of TECS.
-Agreed and Accepted by: (new board member signature) Date: Acknowledged by: (current governing board president)
+I, \\\\\, the undersigned, hereby accept and acknowledge the position of Governing Board Member for the Thomas Edison Charter School.

+I agree that this position will cover June, 20\\\\, through May, 20\\\\, and I will make every effort to attend all applicable subcommittee meetings and all public board meetings as calendared.

+I will abide by all the board member expectations and behaviors written in the school documents.
+I further agree and acknowledge that I will uphold all conditions and goals of the Thomas Edison Charter School as written in the most current approved charter to the best of my ability.
+I will disclose any conflict of interest that arises and abstain from a vote on that topic.
+I promise to put the progress and goals of the school above my own personal agenda items and represent myself to attune my vision with that of TECS.

-Item # Board President Signature Original Approval Date Last Amendment Date 1101a
+I will uphold all preceding decisions and policies made by a prior governing board and honor all outstanding obligations of the school until such time as existing policies are reviewed and amended and said obligations are satisfied.

+I acknowledge that I will use Robert's Rules of Conduct as a guideline during public board meetings and conduct myself with utmost professionalism as a representative of the school.

+I further acknowledge that I will be exposed to certain confidential information.
+I agree to keep such information confidential during the time of my membership on the board and after my membership has expired and not to disclose any confidential information to anyone outside of the principals, management and administrative team of TECS.